Below we summarize the full set

 the presentation protocol transcripts.
 Thus, by

-encoding in each limited-use ID Token
+encoding in each limited-use U-Prove Token

 a User identifier attribute, which need never